-The Simplex Time Recorder Company - 4100 Computer Port Protocol driver allows the FieldServer to transfer data to and from devices over RS-232 using Simplex Time Recorder Company - 4100 Computer Port Protocol.
+The Simplex Time Recorder Company - 4100 Computer Port Protocol driver allows the FieldServer to transfer data to and from devices over RS-232.

 This driver is designed to connect to a Simplex 4100 panel equipped to support the "4100 Computer Port Protocol" as defined in Simplex's document 950-004 Revision E dated 28 July 2000.
 The implementation provides a selected subset of protocol functions and subset of functionality for each of these selected functions.
 It is important to note the exclusions and limitations described in this document.